John Cooney (boxer)

 John Henry Cooney (2 April 1996 – 8 February 2025), known professionally as The Kid, was an Irish boxer.
 During his career he held the Celtic super-featherweight title.

 Personal life

 Cooney was born in Ealing, London, to Irish parents, Hughie Cooney and Tina Cooney.
-He was the brother of Aaron and Conor Cooney, additionally being the fiancée of Emmaleen Maher.
+He grew up in Bournemouth, Dorset, and was educated at St Peter’s Catholic Comprehensive School, which he attended from 2007 to 2012.
+He was the brother of Aaron and Conor Cooney, and the fiancée of Emmaleen Maher.

 Career

 In 2020, Cooney turned professional, making his pro-debut with a unanimous decision win in a four-round bout against Cristian Abata in Alicante, Spain, on 21 November that year.

 He won the vacant Celtic super-featherweight title on 25 November 2023, via a first-round stoppage victory over Liam Gaynor at 3Arena in Dublin.

 Having suffered a hand injury which required surgery, Cooney returned to the ring at York Hall in London on 26 October 2024, defeating Tampela Maharusi on points in a six-round contest.

 Death

 On 1 February 2025, during a fight against Nathan Howells at Ulster Hall in Belfast, Cooney suffered brain damage and was hospitalised.
 His death at the age of 28 was reported on 8 February, due to the brain damage he sustained.